Michelle DaSilva

 More visibility into competing initiatives — large bank migrations (e.g. FRB) affected velocity in ways that were hard to anticipate.

-Clearer process for how discovery connects to backlog and delivery — the handoff between research and engineering needs sharper definition.
+Clearer discovery-to-delivery handoff — the connection between research and engineering backlog needs sharper definition.

-Right ceremonies, forums, and tools to document process as a team — Jira, 6QTR roadmap, Monday.com — so insights don't live only in decks.
+Shared process documentation — the right ceremonies and tools (Jira, 6QTR roadmap, Monday.com) so insights don't live only in decks.

 A Multi-Year Foundation — Now in Delivery